israa-hub/Survey-and-Study-on-Physical-and-Mental-Health-at-DkIT/README.md

 # Survey and Study on Physical and Mental Health at DkIT

-# 🎓 Student Wellbeing at DkIT – Research Project
+# 🎓 Student Wellbeing at DkIT – Research Group Project

 ### 📚 University Project –Study Desing Module